What It Means to be a Connected K–12 School

 Why are these pitfalls?

 The first scenario only helps one department/class/office.
 If you select software without considering all other parts of your school, there is a high probability that the software won’t fully integrate with other solutions you are using.
-Instead of having one source of truth for school and student information, someone on your team will have the responsibility of manually aggregating data from reports that come from disparate systems.
+Instead of having one source of truth for student and financial information, someone on your team will have the responsibility of manually aggregating data from reports that come from disparate systems.
 This could lead to conflicting data and create unnecessary work for busy staff.

 The second scenario is setting yourself up for disappointment.
 Expecting one software solution to do everything the school needs and to do it the best way possible is unrealistic.
 In reality, software that touts solving all your school’s problems may mean some functionality proves to be subpar.
 This leaves a school to succeed in some areas and flounder in others, creating barriers for the end user.